Cloopen Group Holding Limited News: Berger Montague Investigates Securities Fraud Allegations Against Cloopen Group Holding Limited (RAAS); Lead Plaintiff Deadline is February 8, 2022

-If you purchased Cloopen securities during the Class Period, would like to discuss Berger Montague's investigation, or have questions concerning your rights or interests, please contact attorneys Andrew Abramowitz at aabramowitz@bm.net or (215) 875-3015, or Michael Dell'Angelo at mdellangelo@bm.net or (215) 875-3080.
+If you purchased Cloopen securities during the Class Period, would like to discuss Berger Montague's investigation, or have questions concerning your rights or interests, please contact attorneys Andrew Abramowitz at aabramowitz@bm.net or (215) 875-3015, or Michael Dell'Angelo at mdellangelo@bm.net or (215) 875-3080 or visit: https://bergermontague.com/cases/berger-montague-investigates-securities-fraud-against-cloopen-group-holding-limited/.

 Whistleblowers: Anyone with non-public information regarding Cloopen is encouraged to confidentially assist Berger Montague's investigation or take advantage of the SEC Whistleblower program.
 Under this program, whistleblowers who provide original information may receive rewards totaling up to thirty percent (30%) of recoveries obtained by the SEC.
 For more information, contact us.